sawdahoque234/Dental-care-website/README.md

-# My Dental Care
+## My Dental Care

 Dental Care [Live Site](https://confident-mclean-a0b196.netlify.app/).

-## This is a React Website
+### This is a React Website

-#### .Here i use react,react-router,react-router-dom,vanila css and brootstrap framework
+* Here i use react,react-router,react-router-dom,vanila css and brootstrap framework

-#### .
-It is a RealWorld project any one can use it for her/him business or any other sites
+* It is a RealWorld project any one can use it for her/him business or any other sites

-#### .I use Firebase Authentication for emailpassword login and googlesignin
+* I use Firebase Authentication for emailpassword login and googlesignin